NoBrainerORM/nobrainer/README.md

-No Brainer
+NoBrainer
 ===========

-No Brainer is a Ruby ORM for [RethinkDB](http://www.rethinkdb.com/).
+NoBrainer is a Ruby ORM for [RethinkDB](http://www.rethinkdb.com/).

 Documentation
 -------------